top of page

 Notice that eating is just a small part of that list.
 And also notice that there is only a couple things on that list we can actually control (depending on our situation).
 For most people, we can control nutrition.
 That's a TINY piece of the pie in the grand scheme of things.

-In other words, I look at the behaviors and want to get to the core of the issues behind our nutrition.
-If an individual's body fat is too high for their health as a direct result of poor lifestyle choices, then it will come down when we change the lifestyle choices themselves... but if it wasn't about the choices in the first place (it was about the genetics, or environment, medications, etc.), then the weight might not change.
-That's okay because we're still changing behaviors to positively influence overall health.
+In other words, I look at the behaviors and want to get to the core of the issues behind our relationship with food.
+If an individual’s body fat is too high for their health as a direct result of poor lifestyle choices, then it will come down when we change the lifestyle choices themselves… but if it wasn’t about the choices in the first place (it was about the genetics, or environment, medications, etc.), then the weight might not change.
+That’s okay because we’re still changing behaviors to positively influence overall health.

 As a final note on this, dieting and attempts to lose weight can be the final push to develop an eating disorder for those who are predisposed.
 Just to remind you of how serious this is, eating disorders have the second highest mortality rate of all mental health disorders, surpassed only by opioid addiction.
 If you refer back to my vision statement above (to treat and prevent eating disorders), this reality has a big influence on how I practice.